Google translate Google translate

 9am – It’s time for a virtual meeting with the other two newly-appointed Tenancy Sustainment Officers – Katie at

 Peterborough and Ozlem in Rushden.
-All three posts are part of pilot projects across our operating region which are designed to enhance the tenancy services Longhurst Group offers.
+All three posts are part of pilot projects across our operating region which are designed to enhance the tenancy services Amplius offers.
 Our agenda includes some editing of the action plan and risk assessments that we intend using, and discussion around other ways of recording the work we’ve done.

 10.30am – Now I go on a joint visit with a Housing Officer to a customer who’s recently been living in emergency accommodation due to being viciously attacked in his home, as well as being subject to further threats.
 Unfortunately, after discussion with other support agencies, the property which he’d placed a letting bid on isn’t right for him at the moment.
 We’ve explained this to the customer and I’m now advising him with bids on other properties that will be better for him.